agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-serverless-transfers/README.md

 ## Spike

-We built a spike to showcase the simplest possible use of ADF, to copy data between two storage accounts.
+We built a [spike](https://github.com/agera-edc/DataSpaceConnector/pull/112) in a forked repository to showcase the simplest possible use of ADF, to copy data between two storage accounts.

 ### Structure